Create a New Project

 To create a new Project, visit www.floydhub.com/projects and click on the "New Project" button on the top right hand corner.

-Give the project a name and an apt description.
+Give the project a name and a description.

 Visibility field indicates who can see your project.
 If you set it to